A Separate Peace

-A Separate Peace is a coming-of-age novel by John Knowles, published in 1958.
+A Separate Peace is a coming-of-age novel by John Knowles, published in 1959.
 Based on his earlier short story "Phineas", published in the May 1956 issue of Cosmopolitan, it was Knowles's first published novel and became his best-known work.
-Set against the backdrop of World War II, A Separate Peace explores morality, patriotism, and loss of innocence through its narrator, Gene Forrester.
+Set against the backdrop of World War II, A Separate Peace explores morality, patriotism, and loss of innocence through its narrator, Gene Forrester, in his relationship with classmate and friend Phineas.

 Plot summary

-Gene Forrester returns to his old prep school, Devon (a potential reflection of Knowles's real life alma mater, Phillips Exeter Academy), 15 years after he graduated, to visit two places he regards as "fearful sites:" a flight of marble stairs, and a big tree by the river.
+Gene Forrester returns to his old prep school, Devon (a potential reflection of Knowles's real-life alma mater, Phillips Exeter Academy), 15 years after he graduated, to visit two places he regards as "fearful sites": a flight of stairs, and a big tree by the river.
 He first examines the stairs, noticing they are made of marble.
 When he examines the tree, he begins to reflect upon memories of his time as a student at Devon.
 This exposition opens the reader into the rest of the novel, which follows Gene's life from the summer of 1942 to the summer of 1943.
 In 1942, he is 16 and living at Devon with his best friend and roommate, Phineas (nicknamed Finny).
 World War II is raging and has a prominent effect on the story's plot and characters.

 Despite being opposites in personality, Gene and Finny are surprisingly close friends.
 Gene's quiet, introverted, intellectual personality is a character foil for Finny's extroverted, carefree athleticism.
-One of Finny's ideas during their "gypsy summer" of 1942 is to create a "Super Suicide Society of the Summer Session," with Gene and himself as charter members.
-Finny creates a rite of initiation by having members jump into the Devon River from a large tall tree.
+One of Finny's ideas during their "gypsy summer" of 1942 is to create a "Super Suicide Society of the Summer Session", with Gene and himself as charter members.
+Finny creates a rite of initiation by having members jump into the Devon River from a large, tall tree.
+At one point, both Gene and Finny are in the tree, and Gene nearly falls, but Finny grabs him, thus saving his life, and creating resentment.
+Gene is even more resentful of how Finny frequently breaks rules and gets off easy because of his charm and the school staff being too occupied with the war effort to notice or care.

 Gene and Finny's friendship goes through a period of one-sided rivalry during which Gene strives to outdo Finny scholastically as he believes that Finny is trying to outdo him athletically.
 The rivalry begins with Gene's envy toward Finny.
-It climaxes and ends when as Finny and Gene are about to jump off the tree, Gene impulsively jounces the limb that they're on, causing Finny to fall and shatter his leg, which permanently cripples him.
+It climaxes and ends when, as Finny and Gene are about to jump off the tree, Gene impulsively jounces the limb that they are on, causing Finny to fall and shatter his leg, which permanently cripples him.
 Because of his accident, Finny learns that he will never again be able to compete in sports, which are most dear to him.